Jason Lewis (adventurer): Expedition 360

 After spending many years raising funds to continue Expedition 360, Lewis was reunited with Moksha in 2005.
 He and expedition supporter Lourdes Arango pedaled 450 nautical miles from Darwin to Dili, East Timor.

 Throughout 2005, Lewis kayaked thousands of miles through the Indonesian archipelago from East Timor to Singapore.
 In 2006, he biked from Singapore to the Himalayas, and biked and hiked through the Himalayas to the port of Mumbai.
 Covering 2,000 nautical miles in 46 days during early 2007, Lewis and friend Sher Dhillon pedaled Moksha from Mumbai, India, crossing the Arabian Sea to Djibouti.

-Lewis then planned to travel through Ethiopia, Sudan, Egypt, and the Middle East before reaching Europe – encountering a problem in Sudan.
+Lewis then planned to travel through Ethiopia, Sudan, Egypt, and the Middle East before reaching Europe – encountering a problem at the Sudan-Egypt border.
 The Egyptian authorities would not let him pass through their waters, and when his visa for Sudan ran out he was left with an "impossible decision".
 He attempted to kayak across Lake Nasser to Abu Simbel but was arrested on suspicion of spying.
 He was released, but Egyptian authorities forbade him from cycling the 178-mile journey to Aswan.
 He completed this section illegally by riding partly at night.
 During his journey through Sudan he encountered actors Ewan McGregor and Charley Boorman who were travelling south as part of their Long Way Down motorbike trip.

 In July 2007, Lewis reached Syria, and then cycled across Turkey, Bulgaria, Romania, Austria, Germany, and Belgium before returning to London on 6 October.
 Pulling Moksha in tow, Lewis crossed the Greenwich Meridian Line where he had begun his expedition 13 years earlier.

 During his expedition, Lewis twice survived malaria, sepsis, a bout of mild schizophrenia, and a crocodile attack near Australia in 2005.

 As part of a wider interest in sustainability and education, Lewis has visited more than 900 schools in 37 countries, giving talks to students and involving them in a variety of programs to promote world citizenship, zero carbon emission travel, and awareness of consumption habits on the health of the planet.

-In August 2020, Lewis announced on his blog that he and Stevens will embark on a three-year journey named GB360, circumnavigating United Kingdom and Ireland with refitted Moksha, bike and kayak, documenting examples of sustainable living along the way.
+In August 2020, Lewis announced on his blog that he and Stevens would embark on a three-year journey named GB360, circumnavigating United Kingdom and Ireland with refitted Moksha, bike and kayak, documenting examples of sustainable living along the way.
 They began the first leg of their trip, Cymru360 circumnavigating Wales, from Deeside on 19 June 2021, covering 650 miles in 8 weeks, and ending on 12 August.
 After completion, Lewis tweeted that if funding permits, they plan to circumnavigate Scotland or Ireland in 2022.